-Institute of Astronomy, School of Science, the University of Tokyo is promoting TAO (The University of Tokyo Atacama Observatory) project that constructs a 6.5 m infrared telescope with excellent world-class performances in Atacama, Chile.
-We will install this big telescope at 5640 m altitude, the highest astronomical site on the ground, and make observations to investigate the origins of galaxies and planets.
+The Institute of Astronomy, School of Science, University of Tokyo, is promoting TAO (The University of Tokyo Atacama Observatory) project to construct a 6.5 m infrared telescope with world-class performance in Atacama, Chile.
+We will install this big telescope at 5640 m altitude, the highest astronomical site on the surface of the Earth, and make observations to investigate the origins of galaxies and planets.

-5640 m altitude; the highest astronomical site all over the world
+5640 m altitude; the highest astronomical site in the world

-We are planning to build the TAO telescope at the altitude of 5640 m; the highest place in the world.
-This extremely dry site has the least water vapor in the atmosphere which absorbs infrared rays from the universe, and this unique weather condition together with clear sky almost everyday makes this site to be one of the best places for cosmic infrared observations.
-Moreover, Atacama, Chile is located in the southern hemisphere, so we can observe various astronomical objects that are never able to be seen from the northern hemisphere.
+We are planning to build the TAO telescope at an altitude of 5640 m; the highest astronomical site in the world.
+This extremely dry site has less water vapor in the atmosphere above it than any other location on Earth; since water vapor absorbs infrared rays from the universe, this unique condition, together with its clear skies almost every day, make this site one of the best places for cosmic infrared observations.
+Moreover, Atacama, Chile is located in the southern hemisphere, so we can observe astronomical objects that are never visible from the northern hemisphere.

 Collaborations with other telescopes such as ALMA

-We aim at overall understandings of galaxies by observing the same galaxies with both TAO and ALMA.
+We aim at an overall understanding of galaxy properties by observing the same galaxies with both TAO and ALMA.